krishnageethika/certified-kubernetes-administrator-course/docs/02-Core-Concepts/20-Services.md

   - From outside world (This should be our expectation, without something in the middle it will not reach the application)

     ![srv3](../../images/srv3.PNG)

+   - So we need something in the middle to help us map requests to the node from our laptop.
+Through the node, to the pod running the web container.
+This is where k8's Service comes into play.
+The K8's service is an object just like pods, replica sets, deployments.
+   - One of its usecase is to listen to the port on the node and forward request on that port to a port on the pod running the web application.
+Nodeport: because the service listens to a port on the node and forward requests to the pod.

  ## Service Types